vlambert/TMVA_CTagging/README.md

 Now the ntuples are flat trees in flavour and category.
 The tree files will look like *CombinedSVNoVertex_DUSG.root* with the tree name *CombinedSVNoVertex*.

-#### Below are the subsequent steps for preparing the training samples for the TMVA:
+#### Below are the subsequent steps for preparing the training samples:
 1) The training QCD samples most likely need to be skimmed to not cause a memory allocation error for the TMVA training.
-One can first skim the samples, selecting 20,000 events in each pt/eta bin for each flavour/vertex root file, to ensure that there are enough statistics in each pt/eta bin for the training.
-This is performed by `Filter.C` .
+One can first skim the samples, selecting 20,000 events in each pt/eta bin for each (flavour/vertex category) root file, to ensure that there are enough statistics in each pt/eta bin for the training.
+This is performed by `Filter.C` or `TrainingFilter.py` .

 2) The evaluation ttbar trees can be skimmed as well to make the evaluation process faster.
 The script `Skimmer.C` will randomly select 10% of the events from each of the flavour/category files.
 The output will be one combined root file for each flavour/category such as *CombinedSVNoVertex_DUSG.root*.